S3gmentati0nFault/Slides/ISC-recap/aihpc.md

 "I checked it very thoroughly," said the computer, "and that quite definitely is the answer.
 I think the problem, to be quite honest with you, is that you've never actually known what the question is.”

+~ Douglas Adams, _The Hitchhiker's Guide to the Galaxy_

 ---

 <!-- _class: centered -->